A Saint in New Jersey?

 The second part of the beatification process, the Positio Super Miro (a miraculous cure) can only be considered after the acceptance of the Positio Super Virtutibus.

-- How can I assist in bringing about a successful conclusion?
+- How can I assist in bringing about her canonization?

 Become a member of the Sister Miriam Teresa League of Prayer and share in the Spiritual Benefits of Membership.